infinityab/Solar-IOT/README.md

 Solar Timer Scheduler
 =========

-Use Raspberry Pi as a schedulable timer for GPIO hardware, configurable over the web by PC, tablet or smartphone.
+Use Raspberry Pi as a controller for Auto or Timer switching with choices of activation using WiFi, Wireless and/or Contacter relay, monitored and configurable over your local network by PC, tablet or smartphone.

-This uses the core software for the original Rasptimer pool timer project conceived by Johannes Ernst and described at http://upon2020.com/blog/2012/12/my-raspberry-pi-pool-timer-why/ with my further major additions in this version to make it a fully fledged multi-schedule timer with auto power management in solar applications for as many appliances/devices as there are Pi GPIO ports available.
+This was originally based on the Rasptimer pool timer project conceived by Johannes Ernst and described at http://upon2020.com/blog/2012/12/my-raspberry-pi-pool-timer-why/.
+It uses the core of this with major additions in this version to make it a fully fledged multi-schedule timer controller with auto power management for solar applications.
+It can control as many appliances/devices as there are Pi GPIO ports available, so at least a minimum of 8 appliances.

 This should run on any Linux-based OS, although installation instructions were written for raspbian.
 You just need Apache Server and WiringPi, PHP is used for the server side application.

-You can schedule devices connected or allocated to any GPIO pin to be on and off at up to 4 arbitrary times throughout any day or days of a week.
-Devices/appliances may also be manually switched on and off and the timers may also be nudged or bumped in 15 minute steps if required or even suspended from running.
-Any device(s) may be set for auto power management (APM) and provision is also made for WiFi and Wireless operated devices.
-There is a textual log, and graphical log.
-See also directory screenshots.
+You can schedule appliances connected by any of the above methods to be on and off at up to 4 arbitrary times throughout any day or days of a week.
+Appliances may also be manually switched on and off or even suspended from running.
+Any appliances may be set for auto power management (APM) as well based on the amount of excess solar power available.
+There is a graphical log which was part of the original core with some minor changes.
+See screenshot examples.

 SMA Inverter solar data and actual total power consumption from the electricity meter may also extracted and displayed on the timer for APM.